 The following is how the Westminster Confession of Faith states it.
-Free will has no chapter of its own in the Westminster Confession but that doesn’t matter because when we correctly understand the full extent of man’s fall and original sin we understand that there is no such thing as free will for fallen man.
+Free will has no chapter of its own in the Westminster Confession, so we can deduce that the framers of the document understood that there is no such thing as free will for fallen man.

 “Of the Fall of Man, of Sin, and of the Punishment Thereof

 - Our first parents, being seduced by the subtlety and temptation of Satan, sinned, in eating the forbidden fruit (1).
 This their sin, God was pleased, according to his wise and holy counsel, to permit, having purposed to order it to his own glory (2).

 - By this sin they fell from their original righteousness and communion with God (3), and so became dead in sin (4), and wholly defiled in all the parts and faculties of soul and body (5).

 - They being the root of all mankind, the guilt of this sin was imputed (6); and the same death in sin and corrupted nature, conveyed to all their posterity descending from them by ordinary generation (7).